chocolatey/choco-wiki/Home.md

 ###How is chocolatey different than NuGet and/or OpenWrap?
 Chocolatey is a machine package manager.
 Where NuGet/OW are focused on developer library packages, chocolatey is focused on applications and tools, and not necessarily developer focused.

+###Is there something I can watch to show me this?
+There is!
+This is a long video due to slow internet connections, but watch the first 1:30ish minutes and the last 1:30ish minutes and that will give you a general idea.
+<iframe width="560" height="349" src="http://www.youtube.com/embed/N-hWOUL8roU" frameborder="0" allowfullscreen></iframe>

 ##Information

 [[License Acceptance Terms|Legal]]